 As a handheld vacuum cleaner, we were mightily impressed with just how lightweight this tool is.
-When the dustbin is completely empty, the HHVK320J10 weighs only 2.4 pounds.
-Best of all, you won’t have to worry about lugging around large canisters or long suction hoses to get the job done.
+When the dustbin is empty, the HHVK320J10 weighs only 2.4 pounds.
+You won’t have to worry about lugging through large canisters or long suction hoses to get the job done.
 Simply point the nozzle and get to work.
 No muscles required!

 Large 1.7-liter Dustbin

-As any vacuum cleaner owner knows, the size of the collection bag or dustbin plays a significant role in overall convenience.
+As any vacuum cleaner owner knows, the number of collection bags or dustbins plays a significant role in overall convenience.
 The worst part of vacuuming, other than the vacuuming itself, is having to pause in the middle of cleaning to dump out the dustbin’s contents.
-The HHVK320J10 solves the problem of too-frequent emptying by featuring a huge 1.7-liter dustbin that, on average, is large enough to store dust from multiple cleaning sessions…
+The HHVK320J10 solves the problem of too-frequent emptying by featuring a big 1.7-liter dustbin that, on average, is large enough to store dust from multiple cleaning sessions…

 One-Touch Easy Empty

-…and best of all, emptying the dustbin is extremely hassle-free.
+Best of all, emptying the dustbin is hassle-free.
 Hover the vacuum cleaner over a garbage bin (as close to the rim as possible) and push a button on the handle.
-This releases the latch, thus dumping out whatever unfortunate piece of dust that got trapped in the HHVK320J10 suction vortex.
+It releases the latch, thus dumping out whatever unfortunate piece of dust is trapped in the HHVK320J10 suction vortex.
 Snap the latch back into place, and you’re ready to continue cleaning.

 ON Button Woes